Which Documents Do You Need to Sell a House?

 Home repair and maintenance records

-Home repair and maintenance records are hard evidence of all that work you’ve done to your home while you’ve proudly owned it.
+Home repair and maintenance records are hard evidence of all the renovations and upgrades you’ve done to your home while you’ve proudly owned it.
 These records also let the buyers know what needs immediate attention when they move in.
 Your home repair and maintenance records should contain the following:

 Receipts for capital improvements